Guide: 5 easy steps for a successful Change Management ProcessBlog / July 13, 2022 / with Alexander Straub

 Assume, we were allowed to have a say in the new leave application right from the start, and could, for example, help shape the input page (order of the fields, what is automatically pre-filled, etc.).
 Consequently, I would not only be able to accept the change more quickly but even make it my change.
 In this way, I can become the testimonial of the change and promote the sense and necessity of this change in the organization – see 1.

 Depending on the size of the organization and the circle of those affected, there are different formats for turning those affected into participants.
-We like to work with change agents who take over the involvement of the employees in their area/team and can be a direct feedback channel into the project.
+We like to work with change agents who take over the involvement of the employees in their area/team and can be a direct feedback channel for the project.
 In this step, it is important to be open to suggestions and criticism.
 Then the next step is much easier.

 DEVELOP INDIVIDUAL SOLUTIONS

-By designing the content of the new process, individual solutions are created, not always for each individual but the organization.
+By designing the content of the new process, individual solutions are created, not always for each individual but for the organization.
 Understandably, the holiday application in a company with 10,000 employees has to be designed differently compared to a 20-person start-up.
 But if we make the right process for us, we will have a solution that meets with wider acceptance than a process imposed from outside.
 Because a change from the outside will never feel right.

 Step 2 has already given us a lot of input.
 The project must make use of this input and incorporate it into the technical concept.
 This can be achieved with workshops by the change agents but also with key users.
 In an agile sense, we test the solutions to see to what extent the needs of those affected have already been met.